 telephone: +36 (0) 1 487 9487

-But Sultan still chose to paint, and he got involved in the ongoing controversy surrounding painting.
-A group of abstract expressionists headed by Jackson Pollock advocated largely abstract, personal and spontaneous painting; for another group known as minimalists, painting had to do with canvas and colour—it could not refer to things beyond them.
-In their rigorously composed colour-field painting, they stressed the object and character of their works.
+Defiantly, Sultan still chose to paint, and he became involved in the ongoing controversy surrounding the art form.
+A group of abstract expressionists headed by Jackson Pollock advocated personal and spontaneous painting; another group, known as minimalists, believed painting had to do with canvas and colour, and could not refer to things beyond them.

 Within this field of tension, Donald Sultan began to forge his own way, searching for opportunities to combine the demands of the minimalists with traditional painting.
-Using typical off-the-shelf linoleum tiles, he discovered a material that was congenial to the realisation of his ideas.
-He abandoned the traditional canvas, glued the standard-sized tiles to plywood, covered them with a layer of tar and cut forms out of this tough black mass, which he then filled with colour.
+In off-the-shelf linoleum tiles, he discovered a material that was congenial to the realisation of his ideas.
+He abandoned the traditional canvas, glued the standard-sized tiles to plywood, covered them with a layer of tar, cut forms out of this tough black mass, and filled those forms with colour.

-In the collection at art'otel budapest, you can see artworks from his three central thematic fields: the 'Industrials', the 'Naturals' and the 'Artificials'.
+In the collection at art'otel budapest, you can see works from his three central themes: Industrial, Natural and Artificial.